verb/kubernetes/docs/proposals/image-exec.md

   Kubernetes?
 * Is this compatible with Admission control plugins that restrict what images can run on a cluster?
+* Would it be possible to Image Exec into pods that are in a terminal state to determine why they've failed?

 ## Alternatives Considered